Cuomo’s behavior created ‘hostile, toxic’ workplace culture for decades, former aides say

 Former aides said they were infuriated by Cuomo’s attempt to minimize what they described as a pervasive effort to intimidate staff.

-In response to the denial of her account, Hinton said that “attacking the accuser is the classic playbook of powerful men trying to protect themselves.”
-She said that watching the news conference “drove me crazy” and that Cuomo knew better, saying he was regularly flirtatious with women, what she viewed as part of a broader effort to manipulate those around him.
+In response to the denial of her account, Hinton said “attacking the accuser is the classic playbook of powerful men trying to protect themselves.”
+She said watching the news conference “drove me crazy” and Cuomo knew better, saying he was regularly flirtatious with women, what she viewed as part of a broader effort to manipulate those around him.
 “I really thought the flirt wasn’t about having sex,” she said.
 “It was about controlling the relationship.”

 Added one woman who worked in his Albany office when she was in her 20s: “What this is is a systemic, intentional, hostile, toxic workplace environment that . . . perpetuates abusive treatment of people who don’t have power or resources.”